2sic/2sxc-docs/2sxc Docs Generator/how-to/razor/purpose.md

 # Property _Purpose_ / _InstancePurpose_ on a Razor page

-This document has been moved to @HowTo.Razor.Purpose
+This document has been moved to @NetCode.Razor.Purpose